MartinBernstorff/Memium/readme.md

 # Personal Mnemonic Medium
 ![Tests](https://github.com/MartinBernstorff/personal-mnemonic-medium/actions/workflows/tests.yml/badge.svg)

+Extracting spaced repetition prompts (flashcards) from documents.

+Adding knowledge to long-term memory builds fluency, since you don't have to pause and look things up.
+And being fluent at something makes it much more fun!
+The faster you can get from crawling to running, the more enjoyable it is.
+This means you can bootstrap into a new field rapidly.

-[Anki](https://apps.ankiweb.net) is awesome.
+[Anki](https://apps.ankiweb.net) enables that is awesome.
 It's automated spaced repetition, allowing you to retain information for much longer than you would have before.

-Beyond the boring memorisation many of us were taught in school, committing things to long-term memory allows much greater fluency, since you don't have to pause and look things up..
-This means you can bootstrap into a new field rapidly, which makes the learning process much more fun!
-The faster you can get from crawling to running, the more enjoyable it is.

-This holds doubly true if you can put the information into contex, for example using a [Zettelkasten](https://medium.com/@martinbernstorf/why-you-need-an-idea-management-system-defb5de44746).
+But it's user interface isn't great, and not at all conducive to maintaining a cohesive set of knowledge.

+A [Zettelkasten](https://medium.com/@martinbernstorf/why-you-need-an-idea-management-system-defb5de44746) solves this problem!
+The present package extracts Anki prompts from (markdown) documents.

 This thinking is largely inspired by Andy Matuschak's [Personal Mnemonic Medium](https://notes.andymatuschak.org/The_mnemonic_medium_can_be_extended_to_one%E2%80%99s_personal_notes), and the code is based on the unmaintained [Ankdown](https://github.com/benwr/ankdown).

-This is FYI-style open source, maintenance is not guaranteed.
+FYI-style open source, maintenance is not guaranteed.

 ## Pipeline
 The left path describes the abstract pipeline, the right path the instance of the pipeline I'm currently using.